The Best Facebook Ads for Authors Guide to Advertise E-Books

 Ready?
 Let’s go.

-Head to the Facebook Ads Manager screen and start a new ad.
+Head to the Facebook Ads Manager screen and click on the green button on the top right corner that says “Create a new ad”.

 Step 1: Choose your Marketing Objective.